History of the Jews in Djerba: Modern age

 Jews can be found referenced in 18th century tax registeris of the beylical government, which forced Jews to pay jizya, a traditional Islamic task that dhimmis (non-Muslims living in majority-Muslim lands) had to pay under Islamic law.
 There is evidence that the Jews obliged to the laws with little complaint and that they wore different clothes by law to distinguish themselves from Muslims.
 They were also forbidden from riding on horseback.
 One source recounts how Rabbi Shaul HaCohen broke down in tears after learning about the emancipation of Tunisian slaves in 1846, telling his followers that he had a premonition in a dream that the emancipation of the Jews would follow the freeing of the black slaves.
 A few years later, in 1857, the Fundamental Covenant of Mohammed Bey abolished discriminatory measures against Jews.

 A religious revival of Judaism emerged in Djerba in the 18th century, as well as in Tripoli and Tunis.
 This intellectual revival, in tradition is attributed to three Moroccan rabbis who passed through on travel to Jerusalem.
 Seeing the deteriorated state of the North African Jewish communities, they provided local education.
 The Djerban educator was Aharon Perez.
 Although the story is not accurate, as those men were not contemporary to the same period, it is established that Perez did have roots in Djerba.
 Perez (died 1766) is known for having established many religious rules still active today in the Djerban minhag.
-He forbade the consumption of lousts, which until then had been considered kosher in the town, and instituted the blowing of the shofar on Rosh Hashanah.
+He forbade the consumption of locusts, which until then had been considered kosher in the town, and instituted the blowing of the shofar on Rosh Hashanah.